mcandre/tinyrick/example/DEVELOPMENT.md

 # OVERVIEW

 arithmancy's own compilation process is compatible with standard `cargo`.
-We wrap some common workflows with `cargo tinyrick` tasks for convenience.
+We wrap some common workflows with `tinyrick` tasks for convenience.

 # BUILDTIME REQUIREMENTS